Twisted differential operators and $q$-crystals: -divided powers and twisted divided powers

-\begin{rmks} \begin{enumerate} \item The computations in the case $q = 1$ have been also carried out in \cite{BhattScholze19}, lemma 2.36. \item In our proof, it is actually not obvious at all from the original formulas that $d_{p^r} \in R^\times$.
-For example, in the simplest non trivial case $p=2$ and $r = 1$, we have $d_{2} = q + q^2 + q^3$, which is a non-trivial unit. \item Theorem \ref{algun} is closely related to Pridham's work in \cite{Pridham19}.
+\begin{rmks} \begin{enumerate} \item In the proof of theorem \ref{algun}, it is actually not obvious at all from the explicit formulas that that the various coefficients are indeed invertible.
+For example, in the simplest non trivial case $p=2$ and $r = 1$, we have $d_{2} = q + q^2 + q^3$, which is a non-trivial unit. \item Be careful that the isomorphism in theorem \ref{algun} is very specific to our situation and it is not true for example that, if $X$ is an indeterminate, then $R[X, \phi(X)/(p)_q]^\delta$ is the $q$-PD-envelope of $R[X]^\delta$ with respect to the augmentation ideal unless $q=1$. \item Our result may be seen as a decompletion in our situation of lemma 16.10 of \cite{BhattScholze22}.
+Note however that it is not even clear \emph{a priori} that $A[\xi][\phi(\xi)/(p)_q]^\delta$ is $(p)_q$-torsion free before completion. \item Theorem \ref{algun} is closely related to Jonathan Pridham's work in \cite{Pridham19}.
 For example, his lemma 1.3 shows that (when $A$ is not merely a $\delta$-ring but actually a $\lambda$-ring)

 when $q-1 \in R^\times$ (in which case $A[\xi] = A\langle \xi \rangle_{q}$). \item Note also that, as a corollary of our theorem, one recovers the existence of the $q$-logarithm (after completion, but see below) as in lemma 2.2.2 of \cite{AnschuetzLeBras19b}. \end{enumerate} \end{rmks}